Ochetellus glaber: Distribution and habitat

-O. glaber inhabits many areas in Oceania.
-In Australia, its range extends from coastal Queensland and New South Wales to south-west Western Australia.
+O. glaber is native to Australia, where its range extends from coastal Queensland and New South Wales to south-west Western Australia.

 O. glaber was introduced to New Zealand around 1927 and had become well-established by the 1940s.
 While the ant has largely remained in Auckland and some suburbs, New Zealand authorities have intercepted specimens elsewhere several times, and it may spread to other New Zealand cities.
 It is regarded as a potential pest, though not a major household one.
-Additionally, specimens of O. glaber have been collected on Lord Howe Island, New Caledonia, Norfolk Island, Solomon Islands and the former New Hebrides.

-Other locations where O. glaber has been found include Réunion, India and the Philippines.
-In India, it has been collected from the states of Haryana, Himachal Pradesh, Karnataka, Maharashtra and Uttarakhand.
-It has also been found in China and Macao, as well as Japan and Sri Lanka.
 In the United States, O. glaber was first recorded in Hawaii in 1977, where it originated from Australia and Japan.
 In Hawaii, it is presently found on Kauai, Maui, Oahu, and the Island of Hawaii.
 It was also found in Florida, where collected specimens were found in a queen palm (Syagrus romanzoffiana) stump.
-It is abundant yet localised species in Orange County, being found in dead wood or in tussocks of marsh grasses.
+It is an abundant yet localised species in Orange County, Florida, being found in dead wood or in tussocks of marsh grasses.

+In the South Pacific, specimens of O. glaber have also been collected on Lord Howe Island, New Caledonia, Norfolk Island, Solomon Islands and the former New Hebrides.
+Elsewhere, it has been found in Réunion, the Philippines, China, Macao, Japan and Sri Lanka.
+In India, it has been collected from the states of Haryana, Himachal Pradesh, Karnataka, Maharashtra and Uttarakhand.

 O. glaber is an arboreal nesting species.
-It lives in open areas or savannah woodland, nesting under stones or old dry logs, or else in hollow trees, plant stems or rotten wood.
+It lives in open areas or savannah woodland, nesting under stones or old dry logs, or in hollow trees, plant stems or rotten wood.
 It is also often found in gardens, where it may be conspicuous.
-O. glaber has also been found in mountain forests, wet forests, in pastures, garden flower tubs and dried palmetto frond.
+O. glaber has been found in mountain forests, wet forests, in pastures, garden flower tubs and dried palmetto frond.
 It is found at altitudes of between 5 and 1585 m above sea level.
 In buildings and structures, O. glaber nests in crevices and cavities such as rockeries, paving and in brickwork.
 It also nests in ceilings, walls, and subfloor areas.